 Marksman Public House

-There's a reason why the Marksman became the first public house in London to be awarded the Michelin Pub of the Year.
-It's simply that damned good.
-Located a short walk from Hoxton in London's east end, the Marksman is owners Tom Harris and Jon Rotheram's ode to all that makes a British pub great.
+There's a reason why The Marksman became the first public house in London to be awarded the Michelin Pub of the Year award: it's simply that damned good.
+Located a short walk from Hoxton in London's East End, the Marksman is owners Tom Harris and Jon Rotheram's ode to all that makes a British pub great.
 You'll find great local lagers, ales, ciders and an equally impressive list of wines alongside a menu that changes daily to ensure only the freshest ingredients are allowed to pass your lips.
 The Marksman's Cookbook Dinner series additionally allows great guest chefs to bring their talents to the kitchen.
 Not that it needs much help considering it serves one of the finest Sunday lunches in the entire city.
 Bosh.

 The Red Lion & Sun